laravel/docs/cache.md

         ],
     ],

+> {note} Memcached PECL package is not available for Windows.

 #### Redis

 Before using a Redis cache with Laravel, you will need to either install the `predis/predis` package (~1.0) via Composer or install the PhpRedis PHP extension via PECL.